 Features and capabilities that are specific to DKP Enterprise are marked with this badge at the top of each page.
 These items are NOT available to DKP Essential customers.

 DKP Enterprise is a multi-cluster lifecycle management Kubernetes solution centered around a management cluster that manages multiple attached or managed Kubernetes clusters via a centralized management dashboard.
 The management dashboard gives you a single point of observability and control throughout all of your attached or managed clusters.
-The DKP Enterprise license gives the user access to the entire Konvoy cluster environment, the DKP UI dashboard that deploys platform and catalog applications, and multi-cluster management, and comprehensive compatibility with our full range of infrastructure deployment options.
+The DKP Enterprise license gives the customer access to the entire Konvoy cluster environment, the DKP UI dashboard that deploys platform and catalog applications, and multi-cluster management, and comprehensive compatibility with our full range of infrastructure deployment options.